andresbeckruiz/recipe-finder/README.md

 ## How to Build and Run

-- You can build the program by running ‘mvn package’ in the terminal while located in the root directory.
+- You can build the program by running ‘mvn package’ in the terminal while you are located in the root directory.
-	-NOTE: The GraphTest tests take quite long to run because the algorithm that computes similarity takes a while, and we make multiple successive calls to this method within the file.
+  - NOTE: The GraphTest tests take quite long to run because the algorithm that computes similarity takes a while, and we make multiple successive calls to this method within the file.
+The tests will run for ~5 minutes.
+If you'd like to skip them run ‘mvn package -Dmaven.test.skip=true‘

 - You can run the program with the frontend component by running ‘./run --gui’ in the terminal while located in the root directory.
 You will also need to (in a separate terminal window) go into the 'recipe-finder' directory located